Phala-Network/phat-contract-starter-kit/GETTING_STARTED.md

 	# Any funds sent to them on Mainnet or any other live network WILL BE LOST.
 </details>

-With our hardhat node running locally, we can now deploy the `LensApiConsumerContract.sol` contract to the local hardhat network.
+With our hardhat node running locally, we can now deploy the `OracleConsumerContract.sol` contract to the local hardhat network.
 ```bash
 yarn localhost-deploy
 ```